 His grandfather taking him to his new home makes sense once you understand what it symbolizes.
 The dreamer is becoming more like his grandfather.
 They prefer to be alone and able to protect their privacy.

-The dots all fit together.
-They tell a story.
+The dots all fit together in context.